alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 ## Practice

 The best way to learn is practising.
-So, let define some project to examplify the use of test.
+So, let define some project to exemplify the use of test.
 In the follow sections we will present how to use the libraries, how to create a test and run and the full example are in the github repository referenced in the end.

 ### Project example